pixelgrade/style-manager/README.md

 ### Easy experimentation with design assets

-To avoid the hassle and bustle of editing design assets on the cloud and then refreshing your local WordPress installation (ad infinitum), you can [**use this must-use plugin**](https://github.com/pixelgrade/style-manager/files/8737684/style-manager-local-dev-mu-plugin.zip) that contains the logic to **automatically load and inject locally-defined, JSON-based design assets.**
+To avoid the hassle and bustle of editing design assets on the cloud and then refreshing your local WordPress installation (ad infinitum), you can [**use this must-use plugin**](https://github.com/pixelgrade/style-manager/files/8737998/style-manager-local-dev-mu-plugin.zip) that contains the logic to **automatically load and inject locally-defined, JSON-based design assets.**

-Simply download the zip and extract it in your local WordPress installation's `wp-content/mu-plugins` directory (directly in that directory, not in a subdirectory, since WordPress will not recognize it as mu-plugin).
+Simply download the zip and extract it in your local WordPress installation's `wp-content/mu-plugins` directory (the `style-manager-local-dev.php` and `style-manager-local-dev` need to be directly in the `mu-plugins` directory, not in a subdirectory, since WordPress will not recognize it as mu-plugin otherwise).

 Next go to the `style-manager-local-dev` directory and remove/add/edit anything you want.
 The starting directories and files are just there to help you get started.
 You don't need to keep all of them.

 Please note that there are **further instructions** in the mu-plugin's code.

 ## Building The Release .zip